- 1300 547 214

 One of the easiest ways to travel around the South Island is by car.
 To really take in the beautiful sights, you want to have the freedom to travel at your own pace – something that is not possible in a train or bus!

 The good news is that hiring a car in the South Island is easy, especially with DriveNow where you can compare deals on car hire in Christchurch from New Zealand's most trusted providers, saving time, effort, and money.
 We’ve been helping locals and visitors alike with Christchurch car hire since 2003, offering a chance to easily sort and compare vehicles with a just a few clicks or taps on your favourite device.
-Best of all, DriveNow’s booking service is completely free with no cancellation charges and no credit card details required.
+Best of all, DriveNow’s booking service is completely free and in many instances no credit card details are required when booking.
 Take advantage of our lowest price guarantee for the cheapest car rentals in Christchurch.

 Our long-term partnerships with the biggest names in car hire such as Budget, Thrifty, Avis, Hertz, Firefly and Europcar along with Go Rentals and InterRent ensures you’ll have a chance to browse a wide range of great makes and models of different sizes from more than 8 rental providers based in Christchurch.
 Just choose which characteristics are most important to you and compare and contrast vehicles that fit the bill.
 Speaking of the bill, you can enjoy the benefits of DriveNow’s Christchurch Airport car hire without worrying about a load of nasty hidden fees surprising you later.